jRydell/Eat/README.md

     npx expo start
    ```

 4. Press the button to add a random meal, plann your week by choosing a day for the meal.
-Click the meal to view deatails and if  you want to add the ingridents to your shoppinglist.
+Click the meal to view details and if  you want to add the ingridents to your shoppinglist.
 Swipe left to delete meal.